NHS-Transformation-Unit/AIDF/README.md

 <br/>

 ### `data`
-Where the extract of NHS Futures short form business case (SFBC) data will be saved for loading and processing.
+Where the extracted NHS Futures short form business case (SFBC) data will be saved for loading and processing.

 ### `images`